haproxytech/vmware-haproxy/docs/virtual-ip-config.md

 Once the appliance is up and running, you can test that the AnyIP is working by pinging IP addresses in the configured VIP ranges.
 You can do this from within the appliance or outside.
 It should respond to all of them.

 If you want to extend the VIP ranges of the appliance, you can modify the `/etc/vmware/anyip-routes.cfg` file and that will automatically update the routing tables.
-However, please note that the external control plane managing the configuration of the HAProxy instance *also* has to be told that it can allocate IPs out of this new range (see above).
+However, please note that the external control plane managing the configuration of the HAProxy instance *also* needs to be told that it can allocate IPs out of this new range (see above).

 ## What precautions do I need to consider?